UIC engineers’ invention improves dental safety

 Dentists reported eliminating aerosols provided better visibility of the teeth, and the dental mirror remained mostly unaffected during cleanings.

 Patients like it a lot,” Yarin said.
-“From my own experience, I look forward to not having my glasses get wet or a water running down my neck onto my shirt.”
+“From my own experience, I look forward to not having my glasses get wet or water running down my neck onto my shirt.”